Want to know what’s changed in the world of business and accounting and what it means for you?

 What does non-arm’s length income & expenditure entail?
 It essentially refers to any dealings between a self-managed super fund and another party that has not been captured at market value.

 Recently, the ATO finalised Law Companion Ruling 2021/2 on non-arm’s length income and expenses for self-managed superannuation funds.

-It is now more important than ever that SMSF trustees ensure that each and every service that is provided to their fund is dealt with at market rate.
+It is now more important than ever that SMSF trustees who provide any kind of service to their SMSF that is similar to their line of work charge for it at market rate.
 This is particularly important for accountants, lawyers, real estate agents and trades people who perform work for their SMSF.
 These services must be accounted for at market rate or risk a significant increase in their SMSF tax rate.

 Uncertain if/how this ruling affects you?
 Contact your Gold Coast business accountant to discuss.

 The latest in the world of Xero

 Let’s take a look at the latest in the world of Xero: